 Following the contours of the river, we cross the escarpment the way we had originally intended, to the chain ladders that will lead us down from the roof of Africa.

-The Amphitheatre Hike begins at the Sentinel Car Park which can only be reached by car.
+The Amphitheatre Hike begins at the Sentinel Car Park which can only be reached by car or on foot.